-Local Organizations Team Up to Host City Council and School Board Candidate Forums at Court Square Theater
+Local Organizations Team Up to Host Virtual City Council Candidate Forum

-You are invited to join candidates for Harrisonburg City Council on Tuesday, October 16 at Court Square Theater.
-The forum is organized by the Shenandoah Valley Bicycle Coalition, Harrisonburg-Rockingham Association of Realtors.
-The forum is free, open to the public and will start at 6:15 p.m. at Court Square Theater in the heart of downtown Harrisonburg.
+You are invited to join candidates for Harrisonburg City Council on Wednesday, October 21 for a virtual forum with all five candidates.
+The forum is organized by the United Way of Harrisonburg and Rockingham County, the Shenandoah Valley Bicycle Coalition, and the Harrisonburg-Rockingham Association of Realtors.

-This is the fourth time these groups have come together to host candidate forums.
+This is the fifth time these groups have come together to host candidate forums.

 Moderating the non-partisan forums is JMU’s Institute for Constructive Dialogue and Advocacy.
-The forums will be interpreted in Spanish and Sign Language, which forum organizers hope will encourage greater participation.
-The format of the forums is primarily question and answer.
-Citizens will have the opportunity to ask questions of the candidates during the second half of the events.
+The forums will have closed captioned.
+The format of the forums primarily question and answer with each question asked of every candidate.
+Citizens will have the opportunity to ask questions of the candidates during the second half of the event.

-The forums will enable residents to learn about what each candidate stands for by fielding questions on issues regarding Harrisonburg’s future.
-Topics include but are not limited to education, local economy, and transportation.
+The forum will enable residents to learn about what each candidate stands for by fielding questions on issues regarding Harrisonburg’s future.
+Topics include but are not limited to housing, education, local economy, and transportation.

-“Nice places to live, work, and play won’t magically happen on their own.
-The decisions we make today will shape the future of our city for years to come,” said Kyle Lawrence of the Shenandoah Valley Bicycle Coalition Lawrence added, “These forums will help our community think about the future, and will help the city residents to choose leaders who have the vision and ability to make important decisions about everything from ensuring environmental sustainability of our community, to how to support and encourage affordable housing and attract good paying jobs to our area.”
+“Vibrant and equitable places to live, work, and play won’t magically happen on their own.
+The decisions we make today will shape the future of our city for years to come,” said Kyle Lawrence of the Shenandoah Valley Bicycle Coalition Lawrence added, “These forums will help our community think about the future, and will help the city residents to choose leaders who have the vision and ability to make important decisions about everything from ensuring environmental sustainability of our community, to how to support and encourage affordable housing and attract businesses to our region.

 The candidate forums are great opportunities to hear how your potential Council member thinks and feels about a range of important topics.
 We urge every Harrisonburg resident to attend.